The Pros and Cons of LED Christmas Lights

 Here’s a look at the top pros and cons of LED Christmas lights:

 Pros of LED Christmas Lights

 - LED Christmas lights won’t be hot to the touch, so they are safe for use if you have young children or pets.

-- Plus, you don’t have to worry about the lights overheating and causing your holiday wreath or Christmas tree to catch fire.
+- Plus, you don’t have to worry about the lights overheating and causing your holiday wreath.

 - LED lights are efficient so they won’t result in sky-high energy bills—as the typical Christmas lights electric bill can certainly add up—even if you decide to go all out and decorate your home like Clark Griswold.